 Inspect the fill valve

-Remove the toilet tank lid.
-By removing the cover, you can better inspect the different parts associated with the cistern or for excess water in the top tank.
-Thoroughly clean the fill valve with warm water and soap.
-Reattach the lid and turn the water back on to ensure no leaks.
+Pop off the toilet tank lid to get a clear look at the components linked to the cistern and check for any excess water lurking in the top tank.
+Give the fill valve a good clean with warm water and soap.
+Once done, pop the lid back on and turn the water back on to confirm there are no leaks.

 Inspect the float arm and lift rod